 Jetpack does, of course, allows you to whitelist one IP address so that forgotten or mistyped passwords don’t cause problems for you.
-And you can also okay additional IPs via your WordPress settings, if you desire.
+And you can also clear additional IPs via your WordPress settings, if you desire.

 Add site protection with VaultPress

 So far we’ve discussed host security and password security.
 But you need an active defense against potential attackers, especially those who aim to harm your store rather than access your data.

 Enter VaultPress.
 This software, built for WordPress-powered sites and shops, provides multiple levels of protection and support, including: